Wind Turbine Maintenance

 Power Output: Keep track of the turbine’s energy production.
 A drop in power output may indicate an issue with the generator or another critical component.

-Ice Build-up: Dangle have been involved with Ireland's first ever installation of De-Icing sensors which detects ice formation on a wind turbine's blade.
+Ice Build-up: Dangle has been involved with Ireland's first ever installation of De-Icing sensors which detects ice formation on a wind turbine's blade.
 Allowing the WTG to be safely stopped to prevent ice being catapulted at high speed from the blades.

 Predictive maintenance software can use data from these performance indicators to flag any irregularities and schedule repairs before they lead to failure or injury.
 This helps reduce unplanned downtime and maintenance costs.